Banda Oriental: Spanish–Portuguese Wars

 The First Cevallos expedition was a military action between September 1762 and April 1763, by the Spanish forces led by Don Pedro Antonio de Cevallos, Governor of Buenos Aires, against the Portuguese in the Banda Oriental as part of the Seven Years' War.
 The Portuguese territories of Colonia del Sacramento were conquered by the Spanish and the Anglo-Portuguese forces were defeated and forced to surrender and retreat.
 Colonia del Sacramento and the nearby territories came under Spanish control until the Treaty of Paris (1763), by which all the territory conquered by the first Cevallos expedition was given back to Portugal.
 Santa Tecla, San Miguel, Santa Teresa and Rio Grande de São Pedro, however, remained in Spanish hands, which became the cause of further Portuguese attacks.

 At the conclusion of the Spanish–Portuguese War of 1776-1777, by the First Treaty of San Ildefonso, Spain returned the island of Santa Catarina to Portugal and recognized Rio Grande de São Pedro as Portuguese territory, but kept the Colonia del Sacramento, along with the Banda Oriental, and the Misiones Orientales.
 In this way the Banda Oriental became integrated into the Viceroyalty of Río de la Plata (1776–1814).
-The line that separated the Spanish from the Portuguese territories, however, was a sinuous one, which lacking any natural formations to define it precisely, underwent various changes during the next decades.
+The line that separated the Spanish from the Portuguese territories, however, was a sinuous one, lacking any natural formations to define it precisely, and underwent various changes during the next decades.

 In 1796, the body of the Blandengues was formed to protect the ranchers and peasants from vagrancy, theft and contraband.
 The government, lacking resources, offered to pardon any outlaws that would join this body, and they in turn brought also their horses into it.